HusamMorra/redzoneframes/docs/frontend-overview.md

 The full admin interface lives under /admin/, but its behind its own separate login.
 Check docs/admin-guide.md for more info on this.

+## Backend

+backend/status-monitor.php is a status check page that reports whether the database connection, product catalog, key pages, and the images folder are all reachable and working.
+It runs a fresh check every time the page loads and requires no login to view.

 ## Image Credits

 The 20 player frame graphics used throughout the catalog are original artwork generated using ChatGPT, not real photographs or licensed jersey imagery.
 I got approval to do this from Dr. Kobti.